Dirlewanger Brigade: Composition

-On 23 March 1940, a department in the Ministry of Justice received a telephone call from Himmler's headquarters informing them that Adolf Hitler had decided to give "suspended sentences to so-called 'honorable poachers' and, depending on their behaviour at the front, to pardon them".
+Gottlob Berger revealed that the letter was the main basis for the unit's founding during his interrogation by the International Military Tribunal.
+He also stated that:The Dirlewanger Brigade owes its existence to an order of Adolf Hitler given in 1940 while the campaign in the West was still going on.
+One day Himmler called me up and told me that Hitler had ordered all men convicted of poaching with firearms who were [currently] in prison were to be collected and formed into a special detachment.
+That Hitler should have such a somewhat unusual and far-fetched idea at all is due to the following reason: first of all, he himself didn't like hunting and had nothing but scorn for all hunters.
+Whenever he could ridicule them he did.After considering the request outlined in the letter—and influenced by his own views on poaching—Hitler decided to adopt the concept and transform it into an actual formation.
+On 23 March 1940, an advisor in the Ministry of Justice at the time, Franz Gürtner received a telephone call from Himmler's adjutant, SS-Gruppenführer Karl Wolff informing them that Hitler had decided to give "suspended sentences to so-called 'honourable poachers' and, depending on their behaviour at the front, to pardon them".
 A confirmation of Hitler's order was sent specifying that the poachers should, where possible, be Bavarian and Austrian, not be guilty of crimes involving trap setting, and were to be enrolled in marksmen's rifle corps.
 The men were to combine their knowledge of hunting and woodcraft similar to traditional Jäger elite riflemen with the courage and initiative of those who willingly broke the law.

-In late May 1940 Dirlewanger was sent to Oranienburg to take charge of 80 selected men convicted of poaching crimes who were temporarily released from their sentences.
-After two months training, 55 men were selected with the rest sent back to prison.
-On 14 June 1940, the Wilddiebkommando Oranienburg ("Oranienburg Poacher's Unit") was formed as part of the Waffen-SS.
+In late May 1940, Dirlewanger was sent to Oranienburg to take charge of 80 selected men convicted of poaching crimes who were temporarily released from their sentences.
+After two months of training, 55 men were selected with the rest sent back to prison.
+On 14 June 1940, the Wilddiebkommando Oranienburg ("Oranienburg Poacher's Unit") was formed as part of the Waffen-SS and is subordinated to the SS-Totenkopf's 5th Regiment.
 Himmler made Dirlewanger its commander.
 The unit was sent to Poland where it was joined by four Waffen-SS NCOs selected for their previous disciplinary records and twenty other recruits.
 By September 1940, the formation numbered over 300 men.
 Dirlewanger was promoted to SS-Obersturmführer by Himmler.
 With the influx of criminals, the emphasis on poachers was now lost, though many of the former poachers rose to NCO ranks to train the unit.
-Those convicted of other more severe crimes, including the criminally insane, also joined the unit.
+Those convicted of other crimes, including the criminally insane and homosexuals, also joined the unit.